syncom/r10edocker/README.md

 - "build_cmd" is a one-line command to build your Go application(s).
 You may use a shell script file for it
-- "artifacts" contains information about the source and destination path information for the Go executables to get into the container image
+- "artifacts" contains information about the source and destination path information for the Go executable(s) to get into the container image
   - "src" shall be a *relative path* of the executable (built with "build_cmd" on a build host) with respect to the project's directory root
   - "dest" shall be an *absolute path* of the executable in the final Docker